icb-platform/pulpino/fpga/README.md

 # FPGA

-This folder contains everything needed to synthesize and run PULPino on a ZedBoard or ZYBO.
+This folder contains everything needed to synthesize and run PULPino on a ZedBoard and icbv1board.

-To select board for the ZYBO board instead of the ZedBoard, set the environment variable `BOARD`.
-In the tcsh this means

-    setenv BOARD "zybo"
+To select the ZedBoard，just input

+    make zedboard

-or
+or select the icbv1board

-    setenv BOARD "zedboard"

-Note that if `BOARD` is not set, it defaults to zedboard.

-This environment variable has to be set during compilation of all FPGA related components.
-If you accidentally forget to set the environment variable during part of the compilation process, you may end up with a mixed zedboard/zybo build which will not work correctly.

-The components that are affected by the BOARD variable are:
-* pulpemu
-* u-boot
-* devicetree
-* spiloader
+    make icbv1board

 ## Requirements